-- a) Think of a live performance you have seen in person or on TV/film.
-How do you think the lighting, costume, set or sounds made your viewing more enjoyable?
-What did it add?
-This could be anything from a live music concert, play or musical or performance. - b) What creative activities are you involved in that are related to the course?
+- a) Describe and comment on the sets, costumes, lighting and sound of any recent live performances you have seen.
+This could be anything from a live music concert, play or musical or performance you may have seen. - b) What creative activities are you involved in that are related to the course?
 For instance you may have been involved in a school play, drama club, or play a musical instrument. - c) Why do you think you are suited to the Production Arts course? - d) What do you think you will bring to the course?